anandsomayajula/anandsomayajula/README.md

 ## 🌟 Get in Touch

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/anand-somayajula) or reach out via email at [anandsomayajula@ucla.edu](mailto:anandsomayajula@ucla.edu) for collaboration opportunities or to discuss exciting tech projects!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/anand-somayajula) or reach out via email at [anandsomayajula@cmu.edu](mailto:anandsomayajula@cmu.edu) for collaboration opportunities or to discuss exciting tech projects!

 <!---